kohareesh/Customer_Propensity_model_for_new_product/README.md

 Summary of the process Followed to build Models -  Case II.docx

-Presentation summarizing the Outcomes - Case II.pptx
+Presentation to target Audience - Case II.pptx

+Youtube Link of the presentation Recording - https://youtu.be/FJk5OFcFD7w